You’ve spent months, maybe even years, learning French.

 If one thing jump-kicked my québécois into action, it would be this.
 The language is more formal, so while most of the hosts and contributors speak in French Canadian accents, it’s much, much easier to understand than film and television.
 News is repetitive, so you’ll have plenty of chances to get it right.

 Furthermore, Radio-Canada isn’t just a news station—they have a variety of great programs.
-I personally like “Plus on est de fous, plus on lit!” (“The More Crazies There Are, The More We Read,” a pun on the proverb plus on est de fous, plus on rit, which roughly translates to “the more the merrier”), a show where the hosts interview authors on their recent releases.
-As a plus, you can get great book recommendations!
+I personally like “Plus on est de fous, plus on lit!” (“The More Crazies There Are, The More We Read,” a pun on the proverb plus on est de fous, plus on rit , which roughly translates to “the more the merrier”), a show where the hosts interview authors on their recent releases.
+Although this program ended in 2022, there are over 1400 episodes available to listen to.

 If you live in Canada (or have a way to hack your computer into thinking it lives in Canada), then you can also watch the Radio-Canada TV station on their website.